moonbit-community/matplotlib.mbt/README.md

 **Important Note**: This project requires Python 3.9 or higher.
 For the best experience, we strongly recommend using the latest stable version.

+💡 Recommended: Use Anaconda: For data science and machine learning projects, we highly recommend installing Anaconda.
+Anaconda is a distribution of Python and conda package manager, which includes many commonly used data science libraries (such as NumPy, SciPy, Matplotlib, etc.), helping you manage Python environments and dependencies more easily.

 **🐧 Linux (Debian/Ubuntu)**

+If you are not using Anaconda, please ensure that Python 3.9 or higher and the Python development headers are installed on your system.

 ```bash
 sudo apt-get update && sudo apt-get install python3.13 python3.13-dev